-Paul B. Toms, Jr., 63, has been a director since 1993.
+Paul B. Toms, Jr., 64, has been a director since 1993.
 Mr. Toms has been Chairman and Chief Executive Officer of the Company since December 2000 and also served as President from November 2006 until August 2011.
 Mr. Toms was President and Chief Operating Officer from December 1999 to December 2000, Executive Vice President-Marketing from 1994 to December 1999, Senior Vice President-Sales & Marketing from 1993 to 1994, and Vice President-Sales from 1987 to 1993.
 Mr. Toms joined the Company in 1983.
 His long tenure with the Company in senior and executive management roles and his position as the Company's Chief Executive Officer uniquely qualify him to serve as a director of the Company.

-W. Christopher Beeler, Jr., 66, has been a director since 1993 and served as lead director until June 2016.
+W. Christopher Beeler, Jr., 67, has been a director since 1993 and served as lead director until June 2016.
 He has been a director of both Virginia Mirror Company, Inc. and Virginia Glass Products Corporation, both of which manufacture and fabricate architectural glass products, since 1986 and Chairman of both since 2000.
 He also served as President of those companies from 1988 until August 2011 and as CEO of those companies from 1997 until August 2011.
 In addition, he served on the board of directors and as a member of the audit committee of BB&T of Virginia (a wholly owned subsidiary of BB&T Corporation) from 1999-2006 and is a certified public accountant licensed in the Commonwealth of Virginia.
 Mr. Beeler serves as chair of the Audit Committee and is a member of the Compensation Committee and the Nominating and Corporate Governance Committee.
-Mr. Beeler's executive experience, which encompasses traditional corporate management functions such as accounting, treasury and cash management, sales, information technology, manufacturing, distribution, and human resources, as well as short-range and long-range planning well qualifies him to serve as a director.
+Mr. Beeler's executive experience, which encompasses traditional corporate management functions such as accounting, treasury and cash management, sales, information technology, manufacturing, distribution and human resources, as well as short-range and long-range planning well qualifies him to serve as a director.

-Paulette Garafalo, 61, has been director since 2017.
+Paulette Garafalo, 62, has been director since 2017.
 She has been Chief Executive Officer and President of Paul Stuart, a men's and women's classic apparel retailer and wholly owned subsidiary of Mitsui, Inc., since 2016.
 She served as President of Brooks Brothers, a men's and women's apparel retailer, from 2000 to 2016.
-Ms. Garafalo serves as a member of the Compensation Committee, Nominating and Corporate Governance Committee and the Audit Committee.
+Ms. Garafalo serves as chair of the Compensation Committee, and a member of the Nominating and Corporate Governance Committee and the Audit Committee.
 Mrs. Garafalo's executive experience, which encompasses traditional corporate management functions, and her extensive experience in retail and luxury consumer brands well qualifies her to serve as a director.
 The knowledge and experience Ms. Garafalo has gained as CEO of Paul Stuart further broadens her experience qualifications to serve as a director.

-John L. Gregory, III, 70, has been a director since 1988.
-He is a shareholder, officer and director of the law firm of Young, Haskins, Mann, Gregory, McGarry & Wall, P.C.
-Mr. Gregory serves as chair of the Compensation Committee, and as a member of the Nominating and Corporate Governance Committee and the Audit Committee.
-The knowledge and experience Mr. Gregory has gained from his 30 years of experience as a director with the Company and his 41 years of experience as an attorney more than well qualify him to serve as a director of the Company.
+John L. Gregory, III, 71, has been a director since 1988.
+He has been a shareholder, officer and director of the law firm of Young, Haskins, Mann, Gregory, McGarry & Wall, P.C. since 1973.
+His practice is focused on business law, contracts, real estate and commercial law.
+Mr. Gregory serves as a member of the Compensation Committee, the Nominating and Corporate Governance Committee and the Audit Committee.
+The Company and industry knowledge and experience Mr. Gregory has gained from his 31 years of experience as a director with the Company, as well as his sensitivity to governance issues and regulatory matters, and his 45 years of experience as an attorney, particularly in business and commercial law, well qualifies him to serve as a director of the Company.